fedekunze/specs/insurance/insurance.md

 2. **Insurer self-bond decreases**:

    If the validator self unbonds or redelegates and the condition above is not met, she won't be able to pay all her obligations to the insured delegators.
 She still won't be able to accept new insurance contracts until the the condition holds.
-To prevent this case we can prevent the validator to unbond or redelegate shares worth more than $MaxUnbond = Validator.SelfBond - TotalRefund$ if she has active insurances.
+To prevent this case we can prevent the validator to unbond or redelegate shares worth more than `MaxUnbond = Validator.SelfBond - TotalRefund` if she has active insurances.
 This will keep the condition satisffied and thus the validator will have enough funds to refund his insured delegators.

-### What if a validator with active insurances gets *tombstoned* ?
+### What if a validator with active insurances gets tombstoned ?

 After a validator is [tombstombed](<https://cosmos.network/docs/spec/slashing/07_tombstone.html>) due to multiple infractions (eg. double signing), the all insurance contracts to the validator affected are paid and then become finalized.
 This is because as the validator is kicked from the validator set for an unlimited period of time, delegators need to unbond or redelegate.